tjmsy/maplibre-gl-number-scale/README.md

 ## Features

-- Seamlessly integrates with MapLibre.
 - Customizable DPI settings for screen or print environments.
-- Lightweight and easy to use.
+- Flexible for developers to style and adapt effortlessly.
+- Designed for seamless user experience.

 ---